-If you have not already done so, post your assigned questions and answers to the course conference center before the start of class.
+If you have not already done so, post your assigned questions and answers to the Moodle before the start of class.

 Bring your textbook, notes, homework calculations, calculator, and paper and pencil to class.
 If you are comfortable using a desktop calculator and taking notes in a text utility like Notepad (available as different applications on both Windows and Macintosh), you can use those.
+You may also find a dictation program like Dragon helps reduce typing, either into chat or taking notes.
 Take notes during class.
 Since Scholars Online logs the chat sessions, you do not need to document things the teacher or other students say, but it is useful to note your own questions and observations as they occur, so that you can study them later.